emwil23/EWSTORE/README.md

 ## Overview

-This app consist of all the facilities in a full fledged store from haiving item display to cart and payment.
+This app consist of all the facilities in a full fledged store from displaying items to cart and payments.
-Some of the features like add to cart and payment dosen't work as the server dosen't actutally lets you update data.
+Some of the features like add to cart, payment and update users data dosen't work as the server dosen't actutally lets you update data.
+If provided in later stages can be implemented easily.

 ### What can you do ?